simonesilvestroni/m2m-website/_posts/2023-12-17-giving-context-to-a-blogroll.md

   - name: Mastodon
     url: https://sonomu.club/@m2m/111597228371982056
 ---
 While list-only blogrolls are pretty common, the result of reading them across various blogs is an uninspiring jumble of names.
-I never ever click on any of them because to me it’s like clicking on a random link on a random page.
+I never ever click on any of them because to me it's like clicking on a random link on a random page.
 What I would like to see instead is *context*:

-- Who is this person you’re linking?
+- Who is this person you're linking?
 - Why are you following them?
-- What’s in their blog that caught your interest?
+- What's in their blog that caught your interest?

 It doesn't have to be a long synopsis, a little context is what might actually drive me to their websites, which should be the ultimate goal of a blogroll: to share interesting bits of the web to potentially like-minded people.
-I’ve stumbled upon several blogrolls that are descriptive and interesting, and beside [my own]({{ site.url }}/blogroll/), these are fitting examples: [Starbreaker's links](https://old.starbreaker.org/links/), [Silvia Maggi's links](https://silviamaggidesign.com/links/), [Keenan's Blogroll](https://gkeenan.co/blogroll) and [Maya Land's Blogroll](https://maya.land/blogroll.opml).
-The latter is also a beautiful example of how to format an [OPML](https://en.wikipedia.org/wiki/OPML) file for the web, something I’d really like to do someday.
+I've stumbled upon several blogrolls that are descriptive and interesting, and beside [my own]({{ site.url }}/blogroll/), these are fitting examples: [Starbreaker's links](https://old.starbreaker.org/links/), [Silvia Maggi's links](https://silviamaggidesign.com/links/), [Keenan's Blogroll](https://gkeenan.co/blogroll) and [Maya Land's Blogroll](https://maya.land/blogroll.opml).
+The latter is also a beautiful example of how to format an [OPML](https://en.wikipedia.org/wiki/OPML) file for the web, something I'd really like to do someday.

 ## Edit: 25 December 2023